Hawaii National Guard Soldiers meet with Virginia State Police to finalize traffic security operations during the 59th Presidential Inauguration

 |1

-This work, Hawaii National Guard Soldiers meet with Virginia State Police to finalize traffic security operations during the 59th Presidential Inauguration [Image 5 of 5], by MSgt Andrew Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Hawaii National Guard Soldiers meet with Virginia State Police to finalize traffic security operations during the 59th Presidential Inauguration, by MSgt Andrew Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT